joegreene/CS_121_Fall_2014/Weekly Work/Week 6/Resources/README.md

 __NOTE__: I have made revisions to the following problems.
 Explanations are with each corresponding solution and the problems are noted in the "Questions" section.

+__NOTE 2__: I've included sample programs for two problems of worksheet two in a folder on this page (under the "Programs" folder).

 ### Worksheet 1
 Above with file name "CS 121 Week 6 - Vectors Worksheet.docx".